AdityaYadav777/Gif-App/README.md

 LiveData / StateFlow – Observes data changes and updates the UI reactively.

-Project Structure

-app
-│
-├── components/         # Reusable Composables (GIF card, loader, etc.)
-├── screens/            # HomeScreen, SearchScreen, etc.
-├── network/            # API interface, Retrofit builder ├── viewmodel/          # ViewModel classes
-├── model/              # Data models for GIFs
-└── MainActivity.kt     # App entry point

 API Used

-This app integrates with a GIF API like Giphy or Tenor using REST endpoints (you can add the actual API provider and key info here).
+This app integrates with a GIF API  Giphy  using REST endpoints (Trending, Search).

 ---